 The Orange Campus contains a significant landholding to the north/north-east of core campus facilities.
 The biodiversity report for the Orange Campus notes that there are substantial areas of remnant native vegetation (Yellow Box – Apple Box and Ribbon Gum – Apple Box).
 In addition, two creeks on the campus have the potential to form a significant wildlife/biodiversity corridor – particularly at the confluence of these two creeks, which form 'swampy' area.

-A generous 3.2 hectars of land exists on Port Macquarie Campus for natural bush regeneration, including koala tree planting.
+A generous 3.2 hectares of land exists on Port Macquarie Campus for natural bush regeneration, including koala tree planting.
 This potential koala habitat forms part of the continuous stretch of vegetation, which extends from the campus to the CBD.

 Biodiversity areas on the core campus, as well as on the farm holdings to the west contain significant remnant communities of Box Gum Woodland and Inland Grey Box.
 The CSU farm and Houlighan's Creek to the west, provide fantastic wildlife/biodiversity corridors on the campus.